Your time is now, not “when I'm ready.”

 Ken Fife – Chairman of the Board, Auto-IT

-My quest for independence began when I was about eight years old.
-This was when I started making and selling things to friends and neighbours (fashioning six-inch nails into letter openers).
+My quest for independence began when I was eight.
+That's when I started selling letter openers I'd fashioned from six-inch nails to our neighbours.
 I also learned to drive by the time I was nine (really) and I collected and resold stray balls at the local golf course to build up my war chest.

 While other kids in my peer group begged their parents for stuff, I worked hard to buy my own – first, a drum kit (11 yo), then a used motorcycle (12 yo), a brand new motorcycle (14 yo) and then a camera outfit (14 yo).
 These set the foundations for an exciting series of events, career opportunities and passions.

-At the age of 15, I went on a 4-day motorcycle trip in the desert, wrote a story about it and saw it published in my favourite magazine that same year.
+At 15, I went on a four-day motorcycle trip in the desert, wrote a story about it and saw it published in my favourite magazine shortly after.
 Three years later, I found myself working full-time as a writer and photographer for a stable of magazines, travelling the country and getting paid to do what I loved.

 - Freelancing for car companies and OEMs (photography)

 - Discovering the Internet, then building Websites

 - Buying, renovating and redeveloping a few properties

 - Helping my wife set up, improve then sell three different retail businesses (an Asian grocery, a Sarah Lee factory outlet and a video rental store)

 - Building a loyal following of clients for marketing and Web-based services